Skiing in Chile is a wonderfully glamorous summer holiday for those of us in the northern hemisphere.

 Chillan is set around two volcanoes so is really quite picturesque.
 Unusually, boarders often outnumber skiers at Chillan.
 Again, conditions are great for both but the big open stretches of powder tend to really appeal most to the boarders.

 Ski Holiday Ideas

-There are two options for a ski holiday to Chile just go to ski, or combine it with something else, completely different, either within Chile or beyond into the rest of South America.
+There are two options for a ski holiday to Chile just go skiing, or combine it with something else, completely different, either within Chile or beyond into the rest of South America.

 One week ski holiday in Chile